table of contents

 - :username

-Methods: the default HTTP request method is GET, if no parameters are added, and POST otherwise.
-Override the method with --method.
+The default HTTP request method is GET when no parameters are added, and POST otherwise.
+To override the method, use --method.

 Pass one or more --raw-field values in key=value format to add JSON-encoded string parameters to the POST body.

-The --field flag behaves like --raw-field with magic type conversion based on the format of the value:
+The --field flag behaves like --raw-field but converts values based on their format:

-- Literal values true, false, null, and integer numbers are converted to appropriate JSON types.
+- Literal values true, false, null, and integer numbers are converted to the matching JSON types.

 - Placeholder values :namespace, :repo, and :branch are populated with values from the repository of the current directory.